Accountegy/Corporate-Governance/README.md

 - Rotates the burden of leadership to reduce burnout.
 - Decentralizes value creation.
 - Breaking up value and control eliminates lasting concentrations of power.
+- Leaddership terms allow founders to work on ideas without having to bear the burdens that come with long term top level leadership duties.

 # How would it evolve?